tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 ## Start the Provisioner

 First we need to delete the default template and hardware definition that the sandbox repo comes with.
-This let's us practice setting up the template and workflow in tinkerbell without any conflicts with what comes pre-defined in the sandbox repo.
+This lets us practice setting up the template and workflow in tinkerbell without any conflicts with what comes pre-defined in the sandbox repo.

 ```
 rm ../compose/manifests/hardware/hardware-libvirt.json